ng-Classic/ng-classic/aio/content/guide/upgrade.md

 <code-example header="angularjs-app" path="upgrade-lazy-load-ajs/src/app/angularjs-app/index.ts"></code-example>

 Your AngularJS application is configured with only the routes it needs to render content.
-The remaining routes in your application are handled by the Angular ClassicRouter.
+The remaining routes in your application are handled by the Angular Classic Router.
-The exposed `bootstrap` method is called in your Angular Classicapplication to bootstrap the AngularJS application after the bundle is loaded.
+The exposed `bootstrap` method is called in your Angular Classic application to bootstrap the AngularJS application after the bundle is loaded.

 <div class="alert is-important">